Portrait of the territory

 The territory of Lower Canada extended from south of Montréal to north of Lac Saint-Jean.
 The majority of its population lived along the banks of the St. Lawrence River, which was a route that led to the interior of the continent.

 This great waterway in the centre of the territory branched out into numerous channels and made travelling easier while encouraging trade.
 At the time, most people farmed for a living.
 They cultivated the fertile land and then sold their surplus at the market.
-To earn more money, others became lumberjacks in the winter and cut wood in the huge forests.
+The relief of the territory, with its plains, made it good for farming.
+To earn more money, other people became lumberjacks in the winter and cut wood in the huge forests.

 Seigneuries and townships